 Companies will be requiring and paying for wearables!

 As early as 2015, Gartner predicted that some companies will be requiring their employees to wear health and fitness tracking devices.
-Come 2018, according to Gartner, some two million employees will be outfitted with wearable tech as a requirement.
+This year, according to Gartner, some two million employees will be outfitted with wearable tech as a requirement.

 Of course, the research and advisory firm tempered its prediction by indicating that professionals with dangerous or physically demanding roles will comprise a majority of these two million employees.
 In other words, first responders, paramedics, and firefighters, among others — and that makes sense, since wearable tech can help monitor heart rates, respiration, and overall stress levels for the employees’ own safety.
 Gartner added that critical job roles — airline pilots, industrial workers, and political leaders, for example — would also benefit from wearable tech.